DraydenYz/mcgrillz-pos/README.md

 STI College NAGA | IT-2A | Restaurant/Fast Food Chain

 ## Overview
 McGrilllz POS is a fast food point-of-sale system built as a solo submission for "Object Oriented Programming - (10 Task Performance 1 - ARG)".
 It provides a functional interface for selecting items, managing orders, and processing transactions.
-The system is organized into categories such as Meals, Pizza, and Drinks, and includes cart management and basic payment handling.
-It runs directly in the browser and is deployed via GitHub Pages.
+The system i made is organized into categories such as Meals, Pizza, and Drinks, and includes cart management and basic payment handling.
+It runs directly in the browser and is deployed via GitHub Pages for easier access.

 ## Live Demo
 🔗 [https://draydenyz.github.io/mcgrillz-pos/](https://draydenyz.github.io/mcgrillz-pos/)